Herdis McCrary

 Herdis William "Bull" McCrary (June 9, 1904 – May 11, 1981) was an American football player.

+Early life

+Herdis W. McCrary was born on June 9, 1904, in Bicknell, Indiana, to Marshall McCrary.

+Football career

 College career

 He played at the fullback position for the University of Georgia Bulldogs football team.
 In 1927, he was a member of the "Dream and Wonder team" and was selected by the Associated Press and the United Press as a second-team player on their All-America teams.
 He made an all-time Georgia Bulldogs football team picked in 1935.
+He graduated from the University of Georgia with a law degree.

 Professional career

-He played in the National Football League (NFL) for the Green Bay Packers from 1929 to 1933.
+He played in the National Football League (NFL) for the Green Bay Packers as a fullback from 1929 to 1933.

+Other careers

+McCrary operated McCrary Oil Sales and other businesses in Green Bay.
+He retired in 1965.

+Personal life

+McCrary married Mary Bond Palmer on December 9, 1928.
+She died in 1977.
+They had one son and one daughter, Herdis Jr. and Mrs. Marianne Walworth.
+He later lived in St. Petersburg, Florida, before returning to Green Bay in his later years.
+He lived at 920 Mancel Lane in Green Bay.

+McCrary died on May 11, 1981, at a hospital in Green Bay.
+He was buried in Fort Howard Cemetery.